exercism/csharp/exercises/binary/README.md

 ### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/<exerciseName>` directory.
+Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/binary` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.

 ## Source